SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/modelling-basic.md

 	**Investigating the settings of a pre-defined specification**

 4. To change the specification click on the cell next to the *Default Specification* item and choose a specification from the list.
-Change other settings, if necessary.
+You can change other settings similarly.

 	{: .text-center.image-wrapper}